 Transformation of the Sacramento Community Center Theater

-Sacramento residents get a glimpse into what the newly renovated Sacramento Community Center Theater will look like through renderings provided by global integrated design firm DLR Group.
-The images showcase the firm’s design for a modern transformation of the original structure, offering a new face to the public and providing much-needed updates to the theater.
+Sacramento residents get a glimpse into what the newly renovated Sacramento Community Center Theater will look like through new renderings.
+The images showcase our firm’s design for a modern transformation of the original structure, offering a new face to the public and providing much-needed updates to the theater.

 The project scope includes improvements throughout the entire existing 98,000-SF building and an addition of 25,000 SF in the heart of Sacramento’s downtown core.
 “Creating an accessible venue for all patrons and performers remains the primary goal of the project,” explains Senior Associate Michael Rudolph, AIA.
 “We are making significant modifications to the external and internal circulation, most notably by removing the entire audience chamber floor and providing new seating and aisle ways throughout.”

 Encompassed in the work is a complete exterior renovation, new mechanical, plumbing, electrical, and theatrical systems, as well as substantial updates to the interior finishes throughout the building.
 Contrasting with the opaque concrete of the upper exterior, a material palette of transparency and lightness creates a welcoming presence at the pedestrian level.

 Existing acoustics represent a compromise to accommodate a wide range of performances.
 Major renovations to the audience chamber transform an acoustically poor and visually confusing interior into a warm, inviting, and acoustically superior performance space.
 A new electro-acoustic enhancement system will provide a tunable audience chamber to meet all the needs of the resident companies.
 Together, these efforts provide a venue to the people of Sacramento that is unique to their community.
 The project is expected to open in fall 2020.

 Ismaili Center to be Houston's Newest Cultural Asset